-If you move to B.C., you can use your valid driver's licence from another province or country for up to 90 days.
+If you are now a new resident of B.C., you can use your valid driver's licence from another province or country for up to 90 days.

 If you are a temporary foreign worker with a federal work permit designating that you are in the Seasonal Agricultural Worker Program (SAWP), you may drive for up to 12 months on a valid licence from your home jurisdiction.
 If you are staying longer than 12 months under SAWP and want to continue driving, you will need to get a B.C. driver's licence.

 You don't need to get a B.C. driver's licence if:

 You need to carry your valid out-of-province licence and your current school ID when driving in B.C.